Civic Action in the Civil Sphere ~ Conference and Book Project

 Commentator: Lynette Spillman, University of Notre Dame

-Generously supported by: The Edward J. and Dorothy Clarke Kempf Memorial Fund and the MacMillan Center for International and Area Studies at Yale, and the Center for Cultural Sociology at Yale University.
+Generously supported by: The Whitney and Betty MacMillan Center for International and Area Studies at Yale, The John Templeton Foundation, and the Center for Cultural Sociology at Yale University.

 Special thanks to CCS Junior Fellow Nicolás Rudas for his assistance with this event.